 The MathGlyphInfo table contains positioning information that is defined on per-glyph basis.
 The table consists of the following parts:

-- Offset to MathItalicsCorrectionInfo table that contains information on italics correction values.
+- A MathItalicsCorrectionInfo table that contains information on italics correction values.

-- Offset to MathTopAccentAttachment table that contains horizontal positions for attaching mathematical accents.
+- A MathTopAccentAttachment table that contains horizontal positions for attaching mathematical accents.

-- Offset to Extended Shape coverage table.
+- An Extended Shape coverage table.
 The glyphs covered by this table are to be considered extended shapes.

-- Offset to MathKernInfo table that provides per-glyph information for mathematical kerning.
+- A MathKernInfo table that provides per-glyph information for mathematical kerning.

 - Coverage of glyphs for which the italics correction values are provided.
-It is assumed to be zero for all other glyphs.
+Italics correction is assumed to be zero for all other glyphs.

 - Count of covered glyphs.

 - Array of italic correction values for each covered glyph, in order of coverage.
-The italics correction is the measurement of how slanted the glyph is, and how much its top part protrudes to the right.
+The italics correction value can be used as an adjustment for positioning of interacting elements to make allowance for protrusion to the right of the top part of the glyph.
 For example, taller letters tend to have larger italics correction, and a V will probably have larger italics correction than an L.

 Italics correction can be used in the following situations: